In this day and age, oral antibiotics are popped like candy.

 Why?
 Because there are so many superior options.
 It’s the exact same scenario as Accutane.
 Both are standard over-the-top weapons prescribed by doctors, which have massive side effects yet represent a mere 1% of the total topical treatments available for acne.
 Neither remedy deals with the root causes of acne.
 Dermatologists act as though as acne is actually caused by a deficiency in antibiotics or Accutane!

 The truth, as we’ve discussed repeatedly, is that the faulty, standard Western diet and lifestyle is to blame.
-Hence, there are countless nutrients, foods, and lifestyle hacks that are safer and far more effective than swallowing antibiotic pills.
+Hence, there are countless nutrients, foods, and lifestyle hacks that are far more effective than swallowing antibiotic pills.

 Consider vitamin E. It’s one of the 32 essential nutrients in the human body, and is necessary for heart and brain health.
 Meanwhile, this study found that “patients with severe acne had significantly lower plasma concentrations of vitamins A and E than did those with lower acne grade”.

-This study concluded that “there was a negative correlation between acne severity and vitamin E and zinc levels”.
+Another study concluded that “there was a negative correlation between acne severity and vitamin E and zinc levels”.
 As for vitamin A and zinc, they’re the masters of oily skin and lowering inflammation respectively.

 If you’ve previously only used grocery store face blasters and maybe antibiotics themselves, then I have a message for you – the world of natural acne strategies is far vaster then you have ever realised.